OlivierP-To8/ED2/README.md

 ## Credits
 - Programmer, Concept artist: Christophe PETIT
 - Concept artist: Vincent (Retro VinZ)
-- Technical coordinator, Programmer: OlivierP-To8 (boot and disk loader code, floppy tools, intro, outro and TO port).
+- Technical coordinator, Programmer: OlivierP-To8 (boot and disk loader code, floppy tools, intro, outro, TO port, MEMO5 and MEMO7 port).
 - Sound designer: Dhypse
 - Tester: StevanR
 - Scriptwriter, communication: Thom MO5
 - Art editor: sbmicro1896

+## Available on the following media depending on the model
+- [SDDRIVE](http://dcmoto.free.fr/bricolage/sddrive/index.html) for MO5, MO6, TO7/70, TO9, TO8, TO8D, TO9+
+- Floppy disk for TO9, TO8, TO8D, TO9+
+- MEMO7 cartridge for TO7/70, TO9, TO8, TO8D, TO9+ (can be installed on [Mégarom T.2](https://megarom.forler.ch/fr/))
+- Audio tape for MO6 and MO5 with 64k memory extension
+- MEMO5 cartridge for MO5 and MO6